nishu0189/Python/README.md

 ---

 ## 📂 File
-- `Python_Basics.py` → Contains all practice questions and solutions related to this lesson
+- `Python_Basics.ipynb` → Contains all practice questions and solutions related to this lesson